solstoryorg/soldocusaur/docs/usage/append_item_create.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# appendItem vs appendItemCreate
+# Advanced - appendItem vs appendItemCreate

 More details on both of these can be found in the API docs [here](https://solstoryorg.github.io/solstory/classes/server_writer.SolstoryServerWriterAPI.html#appendItem).